prathamguptacode/learning-git/README.md

  ## this is a new subheading
  internet is so cool and good. i wish i was not lazy but i am

+ ##new brch
+ open index file on your browser